Showing posts with label PacMan. Show all posts

 Space Invaders is easy, left/right moves and pushing up/down fires the gun.

-The controls are odd and things get weird when all running everything at once!
+The controls are odd and things get very weird when trying to play everything at once!
 However, there's only so much my tiny brain could cope with and I found that I could play two games at once.
-I had no chance with three!
-Visually, it kinda works well but if you're struggling then you can alter each game's appearance using the numeric pad.
+But not three, I had no chance!!
+Visually, it works well but, if you're struggling to see things properly, then you can alter each game's appearance using the numeric pad.
 Also, there's an option to invert colours which makes everything look ugly but it's much better on the eyes.

 Monday, January 04, 2016